For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 How to ask friends to pay back money they owe you

 Asking friends to pay back the money they owe you can be pretty stressful.
-With the tips in this guide, you can make the process much easier and a lot less awkward.
+With the tips in this guide, you can make the process much easier and less awkward.

 friends talking